Nextiva / Blog / Business Communication

 Our distinct advantage is that we blend your phone, email, and CRM into one unified communications solution.
 Workers who telecommute enjoy Nextiva for its ability to stay connected with the office without being in the office.

-With a full suite of robust communications tools powered by VoIP, your company can reliably route calls to your team.
+With a full suite of robust communications tools powered by VoIP phone systems, your company can reliably route calls to your team.
 Our cloud communications platform works well in any office space, coffee shop, or at home quite well.

 Additionally, Nextiva also offers decent video conferencing tools for remote teams.
 Your team can have high-definition 1:1 video calls along with easy screen sharing.
 You can return to business in just a few clicks and not fumble around with technology.
 As a virtual phone service for remote staff, it’s a dream come true for remote teams.